hrishiD-codes/Bits2Bytes-2025-Website/README.md

 ## Contribution Guidelines

-All contributions must adhere to the standards and policies of Techno India University.
+All contributions must adhere to the standards and policies of Techno Bengal Institute of Technology.
 Please ensure that all code, assets, and documentation are appropriate for an official college platform.

 1. Fork the repository and create a new branch for your feature or fix.
 2. Submit a pull request with a clear description of your changes.